 This is, of course, the big controversy: Can wildlife tourism protect threatened and endangered animals while vastly improving local economies?

-In a January 2010 article entitled “Tourists and turtles: Searching for a balance in Tortuguero, Costa Rica” from Conservation and Society, sea turtles and wildlife tourism “are now so inextricably linked in some places” because “sea turtle conservation organizations promote tourism as a way to ‘save turtles'”.
+In a January 2010 article from Conservation & Society, sea turtles and wildlife tourism “are now so inextricably linked in some places” because “sea turtle conservation organizations promote tourism as a way to ‘save turtles'”.14

 However, without informed and effective management, wildlife tourism can have negative effects on wildlife.
 It can disrupt normal activity, cause injuries, and alter habitats.
-In a June 2018 article from NewsRx Health & Science, a study of white sharks interacting with cage-divers found it may change the activity levels of the sharks and distract them from normal behaviors, such as foraging.
+In a June 2018 article,a study of white sharks interacting with cage divers found it may change the activity levels of the sharks and distract them from normal behaviors, such as foraging for food.16

 National Geographic‘s exposure

-I recently read an article about Wildlife Tourism in the June 2019 issue of National Geographic.
+I recently read an article about wildlife tourism in the June 2019 issue of National Geographic.
 The magazine sent a reporter and a photographer to different countries to explore this business, and what they often found was exploitation rather than conservation.
-I’ll be honest, the article was depressing and left me feeling really sad.
-But it was worth reading because it opened my eyes to the issue.
+I’ll be honest, the article was depressing and left me feeling sad.
+But it was worth reading because it opened my eyes to the issue.17

-As Susan Goldberg from National Geographic wrote, wildlife tourism “a way for people to appreciate and support animals when it’s done appropriately but an exploitive business with terrible consequences when it’s not.”
+As Susan Goldberg from National Geographic wrote, wildlife tourism is “a way for people to appreciate and support animals when it’s done appropriately but an exploitive business with terrible consequences when it’s not.”18

-The article provided helpful guidelines for wildlife tourism, such as paying attention to the animal’s health, weight, and general appearance.
+Another article provided helpful guidelines for wildlife tourism, such as paying attention to the animal’s health, weight, and general appearance.
 Is the animal underweight?
 Does the animal have obvious injuries or illness?
 Is the animal performing unnatural tasks (such as bathing or giving rides to tourists)?
-Does the animal seem to have been trained by fear?
+Does the animal seem to have been trained by fear?19

 I am responsible too